tjards/Quadcopter_multi/README.md

 You can configure most of the simulation parameters in the *config.py* file.

-**Note**: If you think this is cool and would like to build on this architecture, feel free to contact me at travis.jardine@gmail.com
+**Note**: If you think this is cool and would like to build on this architecture, feel free to contact me at p.jardine@queensu.ca

 ## Motivation